-104 Nutrition/Health/Safety for 3 Credit Hours Early Childhood 3 Billable Contact Hours Education
+104 Nutrition, Health & Safety for 3 Credit Hours Early Childhood 3 Billable Contact Hours Education

-Prerequisite: ENGL 090 and RDG 090 or qualifying scores on ACT or COMPASS tests Corequisite: ECE 102.
+Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests

+Corequisite: ECE 102

 This course presents a holistic approach to the wellness of children in relation to their safety, nutrition, and health in various environments and early childhood education settings.
 It discusses the provision of quality early childhood education environments that ensure the physical and emotional well-being of children.
 Knowledge of child development is reviewed to address the safety, nutritional and health needs of children throughout the developmental stages.
 Students will develop an instructional unit on one of these areas related to the wellness of children.